Clicky

 • Other: Every once in a while, there is just an odd repositioning route in which a cruise line may be repositioning a ship not just for a season, but changing a ship’s itinerary on a more permanent basis.
 Or they may just be less common repositioning cruise routes.
 Use some creative search filters and find these unique voyages, which may pack a very rare and interesting repositioning cruise itinerary.
 We’ve seen some interesting itineraries, for example, from Australia through the Pacific islands to Hawaii!

-Here’s a look at some of the more common Fall (September-November) repositioning cruise routes.
-(You’ll notice it is essentially the opposite of what was mentioned above.)
+Here’s a look at some of the more common Fall (September-November) repositioning cruise routes: (You’ll notice it is essentially the opposite of what was mentioned above.)

 Map of the world with arrows showing where cruise ships reposition in the fall.